Trade guide

 Industry Challenges:

-• Aging workforce with skill shortage concerns
+• Ageing workforce with skill shortage concerns

 • Competition from artificial stone and concrete alternatives